imsky/PocketEuler/README.md

 Problem 108
 ===========

 In the following equation x, y, and n are positive integers.

 							   1   1   1
 							   ─ + ─ = ─
 							   x   y   n

 For n = 4 there are exactly three distinct solutions:

 							   1   1    1
 							   ─ + ─  = ─
 							   5   20   4
 							   1   1    1
 							   ─ + ─  = ─
 							   6   12   4
 							   1   1    1
 							   ─ + ─  = ─
 							   8   8    4

 What is the least value of n for which the number of distinct solutions exceeds one-thousand?

 NOTE: This problem is an easier version of [Problem 110](#problem-110); it is strongly advised that you solve this one first.

-   Visible links
-   1. problem=110
 Answer: 765ba18edd2844db2db95fba25d2f3e7

 Problem 109